gibber-cc/gibberwocky.reference/docs.md

 * _scale_ ( Number ): Multiply all numerical values in the pattern by argument.
 If a pattern consists of an array of chords, each member of each chord will be modified.
 For example [[0,2,4], [1,3,5]] scaled by 2 becomes [[0,4,8], [2,6,10]]
 * _shuffle_: Randomize the order of values found in the `pattern.values` array.
 * _flip_: Change the positions of pattern members so that the position of the highest member becomes the position of the lowest member, the position of the second highest becomes the position of the second lowest etc.
-* _invert: Similar to the technique from serialist compositions.
+* _invert_: Similar to the technique from serialist compositions.
 Assume that the zero-index member of the pattern is our axis.
 Flip all other pattern members to the other side of the access.
 Thus, a member that is two higher than the zero-index member now becomes two lower.
 * _rotate_( Int ): Shift the positions of all pattern members by the argument.
 For example, a pattern of `[0,1,2,3]` that is rotated by 1 becomes `[3,0,1,2]`.

 ###Scale